-In the coming days many people may start to feel lonely or isolated due to the necessary public health emphasis on social distancing.
+In the coming days many people may start to feel lonely or isolated due to the necessary public health emphasis on social distancing due to the COVID-19 pandemic.
 They will look to the networks they know and love for comfort and friendship.
 Social good organizations are in a unique position to bolster their built-in networks during this time.
 People think fondly about nonprofit organizations that they support and will want to ensure their continued growth and impact.
 If you have a spring giving day, let me encourage you to take parts, it not all of it online.

 Here are a few tips to help you move your in-person activities online or enhance your existing online presence.

 General Tips to Keep Your Giving Day Going at Full Steam

 - Emphasize your organization’s longevity: “We were here before, and we plan to be here after.”

 - Emphasize ways people can be involved virtually—donate online, sign up for your newsletters, follow you on all forms of social media, etc.

 - Talk about how your organization is supporting the community–discuss what you are doing for the health of the community and the why; for example: “Our neighbors of all ages are important to us, to protect the most vulnerable members of our community, we are raising ________.”

 - Consider what other components can be virtual – is there a volunteer component?
 What can folks do to support you from home?
 Plan a volunteer calling tree or have volunteers write notes at home that can be sent to those sheltering in place in your community.